Horse

 enough time before the start of the horse race for bookmakers

-to create a new book, they will do so.
+to create a new book after a horse is withdrawn, they will usually do so.
 In these cases the Rule

 4 deductions will only apply to people who placed bets